ghaiklor/sails-service-storage/README.md

 Service for Sails framework with Storage features.

-> Stability: 1 - Experimental
+> Stability: 1 - Experimental.
 > This module was introduced recently, and may change or be removed in future versions.
 > Please try it out and provide feedback.
 > If it addresses a use-case that is important to you, tell the core developer.